 How does a hydrogen car work?

-The key behind a hydrogen car is the fuel cell.
-It’s used to convert hydrogen into electricity, with the only byproduct being heat and water.
-Most hydrogen cars use a polymer exchange membrane (PEM) fuel cells, these consist of two electrodes.
+The key to a hydrogen car is the fuel cell.
+It can convert hydrogen into electricity, with the only byproducts being heat and water.
+Most hydrogen cars use polymer exchange membrane (PEM) fuel cells; these consist of two electrodes.

-The hydrogen is stored in a gaseous form in compressed air tanks and forced into the fuel cell.
-There it is broken up by the catalyst, forming electrons.
-These electrons are harnessed and used to power the electric motor on board.
+The hydrogen is stored in the form of gas in compressed air tanks and forced into the fuel cell.
+There, it's broken up by the catalyst, forming electrons.
+These electrons are harnessed and used to power the electric motor.
 The remaining hydrogen molecules, when mixed with oxygen, turn to water.

-So while lithium-ion batteries in an EV store electricity, fuel cells in a hydrogen car convert hydrogen into electricity.
-Many hydrogen cars also feature lithium-ion batteries which then store the electricity that has been produced.
+So, while the lithium-ion batteries in a conventional electric car store electricity, the fuel cells in a hydrogen car convert hydrogen into electricity.
+Many hydrogen cars also feature lithium-ion batteries, which store the electricity that has been produced.

 Why aren’t hydrogen cars more popular?

 The above distinction also explains why hydrogen cars are still in their infancy.
-While electric cars can be plugged into the grid, hydrogen cars have to be refuelled at dedicated hydrogen fuel stations.
+While electric cars can be plugged into the grid, hydrogen cars have to be refuelled at dedicated hydrogen filling stations.

-While hydrogen is the most abundant element on earth, it has to be harvested and processed – this is costly and currently there’s little infrastructure to do so.
-There are just a handful of hydrogen fuel stations in the UK – although the number is growing.
+While hydrogen is the most abundant element in the universe, it has to be harvested and processed, which is a costly and complex process.
+There are currently 11 operational hydrogen fuel stations in the UK.

-The lack of a dedicated hydrogen infrastructure currently acts as a barrier.
-However, the UK Government recently announced a £23 million fund to accelerate hydrogen vehicle infrastructure and uptake.
+The lack of hydrogen refuelling infrastructure currently acts as a barrier to the widespread adoption of hydrogen-fuelled cars in the UK.
+However, the government did announce a £23 million fund to accelerate hydrogen-vehicle infrastructure and uptake back in 2017.